and Land Grant Maps

 The green section on the righthand map shows the boundary with Carrick Boro, which runs along Saw Mill Run from Edgebrook Avenue south to a point slightly past Whited Street.

 The maps cover most of Brookline, with the exception of the northernmost section of the community, above the boundary of Penn's Manor.
-This later became the 500-plus acres of land once owned by the Paul family, which today comprises Moore Park and the lower end of Pioneer Avenue to the north of LaMarido Street.
+This later became the 300 acres of land once owned by the Paul family, which today comprises Moore Park and the lower end of Pioneer Avenue to the north of LaMarido Street.